ISO 27001 Certification - Everything You Need To Know

 • How they identified them

-• What supporting evidence lead them to that conclusion
+• What supporting evidence led them to that conclusion

-#ProTip - Major non-conformities will be disappointing and the natural instinct is to react.
+#ProTip - Major non-conformities will be disappointing and the instinct is to react.
 My advice - Don't React!
-As frustrating as it might be, It is very important that you work with the Auditor.
+As frustrating as it might be, you must work with the Auditor.
 They are there to help you!

 Your job is then to take appropriate corrective action to address the non-conformity.